jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/learning-philosophy.md

 Today, my learning philosophy is like this:

-> [**Just-in-time learning**](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) when learning about specific languages and frameworks and libraries
+> [**"Just-in-time learning"**](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) when learning about specific languages and frameworks and libraries

-> **Ahead-of-time learning** learning about basic principles and practices in software development, and about [programming in general](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)
+> **"Ahead-of-time learning"** when learning about basic principles and practices in software development, and about [programming in general](https://medium.com/humans-create-software/staying-relevant-as-a-programmer-e9f18b1b0e43)

 For example, there was a time when I was trying to learn AngularJS because it was the frontend framework being used in my new job _(just-in-time learning of specific frameworks)_.
 Then on the side, I was consuming ["Refactoring: Improving the Design of Existing Code"](https://www.bookdepository.com/Refactoring-Martin-Fowler/9780201485677?a_aid=jflaga) of Martin Fowler _(ahead-of-time learning of general concepts.)_